GaetanLepage/phd-manuscript/sections/5_rl/2_problem/0_index.typ

 $
 <eq:rl:action_space>
 - #a-stay is the neutral action where the agent does not move away from its current location.
-- #a-forward means moving by a distance of $d$ meters in the current direction $alpha$.
+- #a-forward means moving by a distance of #forward-dist meters in the current direction $alpha$.
-The step size $d$ must correspond to the distance between two adjacent grid points.
+The step size #forward-dist must correspond to the distance #delta-grid between two adjacent grid points.
 - `TURN_LEFT` and `TURN_RIGHT` correspond to a quarter-turn rotation.
 In this case, only the orientation of the agent changes, not its position.
 A learned policy for this problem will be a probabilistic distribution $pi(dot | dot): cal(A) times Omega -> [0, 1]$ over this finite set of four actions.